History and Recent Renovations

 The property ended its history with the Argyll’s in 1924 when it was bought by Lord Massareene.
 Now belonging to Benmore Estate Ltd, Knock House has special significance for its owners.
 One of the directors enjoyed family visits to Knock House as a child and, following the unforgettable family holiday on the Isle of Mull, is now delighted to offer the experience to guests.
 To enhance this experience they oversaw an extensive refurbishment in 2004, bringing the rooms to a very high standard of comfort and style.
 The renovations included the creation of the much loved ceilidh hall with sprung floor and sound system, for the perfect dance or ceilidh.

 More recently during the 2015 and 2016 winter seasons a large proportion of Knock House has been re-pointed.
 This has given the house a fresh new look and able to shrug off the Scottish weather for years to come.
+During the 2017 and 2018 winters the inside of Knock House has had a re-design in the front playroom creating a more inviting and cosy space and the kitchen has had a make over and will be re-equipped with all new utensils and gadgetry.

 With so much to enjoy and guests creating their own memories, the Knock House story continues.